 Another tip to keeping the patties together is to chop the onion into small pieces.
 Now, I don’t guarantee these won’t crumble like the No Crumble BBQ Black Bean Burgers, but I do promise they’re worth any crumbling that may happen!

 To create a simple burger, as in the photos, just add shredded lettuce and top with plenty of cajun sauce.
 If you want to spend a little more time chopping, add tomato slices, onion rings or even avocado!
 Serve with a pickle and chips, or baked fries, on the side for the perfect weeknight dinner!

 The chickpea patties store well in the freezer.
 Once they are completely cooled, place a sheet of parchment paper between each patty.
 (As below ↓) Store in the freezer, in an air tight container or bag, for up to 3 months.
 To reheat, cook in a pan over medium heat or in the oven at 400º.
-Heat for 15-20 min, flipping half-way.
+Heat the frozen patty for 15-20 min, flipping half-way.

 15 minPrep Time